What Knowledge Is

 Pattern.
 Knowledge lives in a reproducible structure — a neural configuration, a logical rule, an algorithm, a cultural convention.
 The form does not matter; the stability does.
 A pattern too fragile or too idiosyncratic to be exercised twice cannot support prediction, and prediction is the job.

-Reliably reduces entropy.
+Reliably reduces uncertainty.
 Here is where the definition gets its teeth.
-Uncertainty has a currency: Shannon entropy, measured in bits,
+When an agent has a well-defined probability distribution over outcomes, one useful measure is Shannon entropy,

 \[H = -\sum_i p_i \log_2 p_i.\]